Skip to main content

 • Select HTTP Method add endpoint

-• Click Save Endpoint add endpoint
+• Enter Endpoint and Click Save Endpoint add endpoint

 note